Akshit222/Large-Scale-API-Handling-and-Predictions/README.md

 ### M3: API Fault Cause Analysis
 A diagnostic tool that categorizes different types of failures (e.g., Database Connection issues, Authentication timeouts, Resource exhaustion) based on error message patterns and log metadata.

-## License
-This project is licensed under the MIT License.

----
-*No emojis were used in the generation of this document.*